 Levels of Care: Inpatient Program

-The Center for Eating Disorders’ inpatient program is our highest level-of-care and provides a hospital-based setting where patients receive around-the-clock support and medical monitoring in addition to structured meals and a range of therapeutic opportunities throughout the day.
+Our inpatient program provides a hospital-based setting where patients receive around-the-clock support and medical monitoring in addition to structured meals and a range of therapeutic opportunities throughout the day.

 The three main goals of inpatient treatment include:

 - Developing an understanding of the role of the eating disorder

 In order to help patients achieve these goals, the inpatient program has two primary components.
 First, there is the structural environment to assist individuals in getting through the day without acting on the symptoms of their eating disorder.
 Second, there is the comprehensive therapeutic environment that guides individuals into an exploration of the underlying issues that may be contributing to and/or maintain the eating disorder and other co-occurring diagnoses.

 Our 24-bed inpatient unit was specifically designed with an emphasis on safety, comfort and effective treatment for individuals with a range of different eating disorders including anorexia nervosa, bulimia nervosa, and other specified feeding and eating disorders.
 While on the inpatient unit, patients receive a personalized treatment approach derived from extensive experience and research, focusing on each patient’s unique physical and emotional needs.

 Major therapeutic components of the inpatient program include:

 - The Treatment Team: Our program is based on a multi-disciplinary team approach.
 Your treatment team consists of a psychiatrist, psychologist, licensed clinical social worker or licensed clinical professional counselor, registered nurses, nursing techs, mental health workers, registered dietitians, expressive arts therapists and occupational therapists.